pivovarit/parallel-collectors/README.md

 ## Philosophy

-Parallel Collectors are unopinionated by design so it's up to users to use them responsibly, which involves things like:
+Parallel Collectors are unopinionated by design so it's up to their users to use them responsibly, which involves things like:
 - proper configuration of a provided `Executor` and its lifecycle management
 - choosing the right parallelism level